Can Dogs Eat Avocado? A Heart-Healthy Snack Or Cause For Concern?

 Is Avocado Safe For Dogs?

 It’s tricky to say if avocado is safe for dogs because the answer is yes and no. Avocado contains persin, a toxic chemical that’s potentially dangerous when ingested by dogs.
 Different parts of the avocado have more or less persin.
 For instance, the avocado’s pulp or meat contains only traces of persin, so those parts of the fruit are safe in moderation.
 But in large amounts, avocados can be toxic to your dog.
-And, the smaller the dog, the smaller amount you should consider feeding.
+How much avocado is okay?
+The smaller the dog, the smaller the amount you should consider feeding.

 • Beta-carotene